 Power2Max has been on the scene for roughly a little over 4 years now.
 Since then they’ve repeatedly driven down the costs of power meters in the industry, and gained significant market share in doing so.

 The units are typically sold with or without cranks, so you’ll need to add your own, or purchase them from Power2Max pre-installed.
 They recently dropped their pricing again, with their cheapest unit now at $499 (the Classic), which is frankly really damn impressive and probably the best deal in power meters today.
 That’s for their Type-S unit (at $610USD), which I published an in-depth review on this past spring.

 When I use the Power2Max (like Quarq and PowerTap), I find them among the least finicky and most ‘easy to use’.
 Day in and day out in testing these units tend to ‘just work’ for me with very little calibration worries.

 Advantages: The least expensive crank-based solution on the market today.
-Good accuracy with a growing crank set compatibility matrix.
-Temperature compensation has definitely helped any initial teething pains on v1 units.
+Solid accuracy with a growing crank set compatibility matrix.
+Any temperature compensation concerns are long-gone relics of devices years ago.

 Disadvantages: There isn’t a method to turn off auto-zero today on units (which is really only an issue for the most advanced of advanced users).

 Would I buy it: No problem at all here, as noted above – it’s probably the best deal for a complete (captures all power, not just left) power meter on the market today.
 I love that they’re well into the ‘just works’ category.

 Relevant Posts: The Power2Max Type S Power Meter In-Depth Review, Power2Max drops prices…again.
 Now $610US, Power2Max releases new Type S line, expands compatibility, Power2Max introduces Type S mountain bike power meter, additional road bike models